-Installing MATLAB Production Server is similar to installing other MathWorks®products.
+Installing MATLAB Production Server is similar to installing other MathWorks® products.

-- 1 Obtain a software license by purchasing the product or requesting a trial. - 2 Download the installer from MathWorks Downloads. - 3 Run the installer.
+- 1 Obtain a software license by purchasing the product or requesting a trial. - 2 Download the installer from MathWorks Downloads. - Run the installer.
 Select MATLAB Production Server when the installer prompts you to select a product.

-For standard installation, see "Install Products Using Internet Connection" (Installation and Licensing).
-For installation without an internet connection, see "Install Products Using File Installation Key" (Installation and Licensing).
+For standard installation, see "Install Products Using Internet Connection".
+For installation without an internet connection, see "Install Products Using File Installation Key".

-Once the installation is complete, you can add the \$MPS_INSTALL\script folder to your system PATH environment variable, where \$MPS_INSTALL represents your MATLAB Production Server installation folder.
+Once the installation is complete, you can add the \$MPS\INSTALL\script folder to your system PATH environment variable, where \$MPS\INSTALL represents your MATLAB Production Server installation folder.
 This allows you to execute MATLAB Production Server commands such as mps-new at the command prompt without having to provide the full path to the script folder.

 To use MATLAB Production Server, you must add the MATLAB Production Server license file to the network license manager.
-For more information, see "Install Network License Manager" on page 2-2.
+License configuration is easier if you install the network license manager before installing MATLAB Production Server.
+For more information about the network license manager, see "Install Products on Client Machines".

-To configure licenses for use on cloud platforms, see "Choose an Option to Activate Your License" (Licensing on the Cloud).
+To configure licenses for use on cloud platforms, see "Configure MATLAB Production Server License for Use on the Cloud".